pl3onasm/CLRS/algorithms/dynamic-programming/rod-cutting/README.md

 ## Problem

-Given a rod of length $n$ inches and a table of prices $p_i$ for $i = 1, 2, ..., n$, determine the maximum revenue $r_n$ obtainable by cutting up the rod and selling the pieces.
+Given a rod of length $n$ inches and a table of prices $p_i$ for rod lengths $i = 1, 2, ..., n$, determine the maximum revenue $r_n$ obtainable by cutting up the rod and selling the pieces.
 Note that if the price $p_n$ for a rod of length $n$ is large enough, an optimal solution may require no cutting at all.

+The idea is to cut the rod into two pieces, and then solve the problem for each of the two pieces.
+The optimal solution for the original rod is then the sum of the optimal solutions for the two pieces.
+More concretely, the optimal solution for a rod of length $n$ is the maximum of the following two values:

+1. The price $p_n$ for a rod of length $n$.
+2. The sum of the optimal solutions for the two pieces of lengths $i$ and $n - i$ obtained by cutting the rod into two pieces at each possible position $1 \leq i \leq n-1$.

-## Recursive Solution
+## Brute Force Solution

-The recursive solution is straightforward.
-We can cut the rod into two pieces: one of length $i$ and the other of length $n - i$.
-The revenue is then $p_i + r_{n-i}$.
-We can find the maximum revenue by trying all possible values of $i$ and taking the maximum, thereby ignoring the fact that the same subproblem may be encountered multiple times during the recursive calls.
+This approach finds the maximum revenue by trying all possible values for $i$ and keeping track of the maximum revenue, whilst ignoring the fact that the same subproblem (finding optimal cuts for a smaller rod length) may be encountered multiple times during the recursive calls and is thus recomputed over and over again.
 The running time of this approach is in $O(2^n)$.

 Implementation: [Naive recursive solution](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/rod-cutting/cut-rod1.c)

 ## Top-down Approach with Memoization

-The recursive solution has overlapping subproblems.
-We can use memoization to store the results of subproblems and thus avoid recomputing them.
-This way, we can solve the problem in $O(n^2)$ time.
+The problem clearly contains overlapping subproblems: to compute the optimal solution for rods of different lengths, we repeatedly need the optimal solutions for smaller rod lengths.
+The previous approach can be repaired by storing the optimal solution for each rod length in a table and using this table to avoid recomputing the same subresult over and over again.
+This approach is called *memoization*.
+The running time of this approach is in $O(n^2)$.

 Implementation: [Memoized solution](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/rod-cutting/cut-rod2.c)